 Simon has served on the editorial boards of a number of key international journals in his field (such as Sociology of Health & Illness; Health; Social Theory & Health).
 He is also a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Society of Arts (FRSA).

-Simon's research to date falls into the following interrelated areas of social and political science pertaining to: the body, health and society; bioscience, biomedicine, biopolitics; the digital age and the big data era.
-He also has longstanding interests in social theory (particularly realist social theory, relational sociology, psychoanalytically informed social theory, and biologically minded social theory) and social research methods (both quantitative and qualitative), including newly emerging interests in biosocial data and methods, particularly those of the self-generating kind in the digital age and the big data era.
+Simon's research to date falls into the following interrelated areas of social and political science pertaining to: the body, health and society; bioscience, biomedicine, biopolitics; media, culture and everyday/night life, including new digital forms of self-tracking and the sharing of such data on social media, particularly sleep data.
+He also has longstanding interests in social theory (particularly realist social theory, relational sociology, psychoanalytically informed social theory, and biologically minded social theory) and newly emerging interests in the challenges and complexities of big data.